Efficient Parallel Output-Sensitive Edit Distance: Conclusion and Discussions

 We implemented all these algorithms and tested them on synthetic and real-world datasets.
 In summary, our BFS-based solutions show the best overall performance on datasets with real-world edits or random edits, due to faster preprocessing time and better I/O-friendliness. \bfssimplehash{} performs the best in time when $k$ is large. \bfshash{} has better performance when $k$ is small.
 The blocking scheme also greatly improves space efficiency without introducing much overhead in time.
 In very extreme cases where both $k$ and the LCP lengths are large, \bfssa{} can have some advantages over the hash-based solutions, while \bfshash{} can be much slower than \bfssimplehash{}.
 However, such input patterns seem rare in the real world.

-All our BFS-based solutions perform better than the output-insensitive solution in ParlayLib, and the DaC-based solution with $\tilde{O}(nk)$ work and polylogarithmic span, even for large $k\gg \sqrt{n}$.
-The results also imply the importance of work efficiency in parallel algorithms, consistent with the common belief of parallel algorithm engineering~\cite{shen2022many}.
+All our BFS-based solutions perform better than the output-insensitive solution in ParlayLib, and the DaC-based solution with $\tilde{O}(nk)$ work and polylogarithmic span, even for large $k>\sqrt{n}$.
+The results also imply the importance of work efficiency in parallel algorithm designs, consistent with the common belief in the literature~\cite{shen2022many,gu2023parallel}.
 Because the number of cores in modern multi-core machines is small (usually hundreds to thousands) compared to the problem size, an algorithm is less practical if it blows up the work significantly, as parallelism cannot compensate for the performance loss due to larger work.

 \iffullversion{